elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

 -->
 ## Run generic pipelines on Kubeflow Pipelines

-A [pipeline](https://elyra.readthedocs.io/en/stable/user_guide/pipelines.html) comprises one or more nodes that are (in many cases) connected with each other to define execution dependencies.
+A [pipeline](https://elyra.readthedocs.io/en/stable/user_guide/pipelines.html) comprises one or more nodes that are (in many cases) connected to define execution dependencies.
 Each node is implemented by a [component](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html) and typically performs only a single task, such as loading data, processing data, training a model, or sending an email.

 ![A basic pipeline](doc/images/pipelines-nodes.png)